Ina-Exter/SauerCloud/README.md

 ### Who made it?

-### Inspirations
+### Inspirations and acknowledgements

-The programmer would like to thank CloudGoat (by RhinoSecurityLabs) and flaws.cloud.
-This is a free inspiration of their work, technically devoid of plagiarism.
+This program was inspired by flaws.cloud, which was created by Summit Route.
+It is a great learning resource, for which I thank them.
+I would also like to thank CloudGoat, by RhinoSecurityLabs, which inspired the format of this program, and is a fantastic way to delve into AWS misconfigurations.
-Those two also make great learning resources and I recommand them warmly.
+I recommend those two learning resources warmly.

 ### How do I use it?